 Professional standards allow entities the irrevocable option to elect to measure certain financial instruments and other items at fair value for the initial and subsequent measurement on an instrument-by-instrument basis.
 The Credit Union adopted the policy to value certain financial instruments at fair value.
-The Credit Union has not elected to measure any existing financial instruments at fair value; however, it may elect to measure newly acquired financial instruments at fair value in the future.
+The Credit Union has elected to measure loans held-for-sale at fair value during the year ended December 31, 2018.
+The Credit Union may elect to measure newly acquired financial instruments at fair value in the future.